nickmeinhold/ghost_hustlers_flutter/README.md

   - set iOS Support enabled
 - export project to GhostHustlersUnity/iosBuild

+build UnityFramework
+- File -> Workspace Settings
+  - use new build system
+  - set Derived Data to relative to project
+- add `Data` folder to UnityFramework target membership
+- set the UnityFramework as the active scheme
+- Product -> Build

 iOS
+- run pod install
 - download GoogleService-Info.plist from firebase and add to ios/Runner/
+- build, add missing libs (will be fixed later) then build